Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Discussion

-Alternatively, the discrepancy may indicate the need to extend the minimal $\Lambda$CDM model that is used to generate the $\sigma_8$ values.
+Alternatively, the discrepancy may reflect a need to extend the minimal $\Lambda$CDM model in which the $\sigma_8$ constraints are derived from the primary CMB analysis.
 Any extension would need to modify the power spectrum on the scales probed by clusters, while leaving the scales probed by primary CMB observations unaffected.
-The inclusion of neutrino masses, quantified by their sum, $\sum m_{\nu}$, can achieve this (see \citealt{2011MNRAS.418..346M} for a review of how cosmological observations can be affected by the inclusion of neutrino masses).
-The SPT collaboration \citep{Hou12} recently considered such a possibility to mitigate their tension with {\it WMAP}-7 primary CMB data.
-There is an upper limit of $\sum m_{\nu}<0.93\,$eV from the \Planck\ primary CMB data alone \citep{planck2013-p11}.
-If we include the cluster count data using a fixed value $(1-b)=0.8$, then we find a $2.9\,\sigma$ preference for the inclusion of neutrino masses with $\sum m_{\nu}=(0.58 \pm 0.20)\,$eV, as shown in Fig.~\ref{fig:nu}.
-If, on the other hand, we adopt a more conservative point of view and allow $(1-b)$ to vary between 0.7 and 1.0, this preference drops to $2 \sigma$ with $\sum m_{\nu}=(0.45 \pm 0.21)\,$eV.
-Adding BAO data to the compilation lowers the value of the required mass but increases the significance, yielding $\sum m_{\nu}=(0.22 \pm 0.09)\,$eV, due to a breaking of the degeneracy between $H_0$ and $\sum m_\nu$.
+The inclusion of neutrino masses, quantified by their sum over all families, $\sum m_{\nu}$, can achieve this (see \citealt{2011MNRAS.418..346M} and \citealt{bur13} for reviews of how cosmological observations can be affected by the inclusion of neutrino masses).
+The SPT collaboration \citep{hou14} recently considered such a possibility to mitigate their tension with WMAP-7 primary CMB data.
+There is an upper limit of $\sum m_{\nu}<0.93\,$eV from the \Planck\ primary CMB data alone.\footnote{ \citet{planck2013-p11}, Table 10, column 3.} If we combine the \Planck\ CMB (\Planck+WP) likelihood and the cluster count data using a fixed value $(1-b)=0.8$, then we find a $2.8\,\sigma$ preference for the inclusion of neutrino masses with $\sum m_{\nu}=(0.53 \pm 0.19)\,$eV, as shown in Fig.~\ref{fig:nu}.
+If, on the other hand, we adopt a more conservative point of view and allow $(1-b)$ to vary between 0.7 and 1.0, this preference drops to $1.9 \sigma$ with $\sum m_{\nu}=(0.40 \pm 0.21)\,$eV.
+Adding BAO data to the compilation lowers the value of the required mass but increases the significance, yielding $\sum m_{\nu}=(0.20 \pm 0.09)\,$eV, due to a breaking of the degeneracy between $H_0$ and $\sum m_\nu$.

-As these results depends on the value and allowed range of $(1-b)$, better understanding of the scaling relation is the key to further investigation.
+As these results depend on the value and allowed range of $(1-b)$, better understanding of the scaling relation is the key to further investigation.
 This provides strong motivation for further study of the relationship between $Y$ and $M$.
+Over the past few years we have moved into an era where \textit{systematic} uncertainties dominate to an increasing extent over \textit{statistical} uncertainties.
+Observed mass estimates using different methods are of improving quality; for instance, X-ray mass proxies can be measured to better than 10\% precision \citep[e.g.,][]{vik06, arn07}.
+In this context, systematic calibration uncertainties are playing an increasingly important role when using the cluster population to constrain cosmology.